-A recent New York Times Article discusses a novel Breast Reconstruction technique which involves placing the implants on top of the muscle, instead of under it.
-In the article, the patient’s plastic surgeon told her he would “create a little a pocket” behind her chest muscle, where the implant would be placed.
-Unfortunately, this surgeon failed to mention to the patient that this type of procedure may weaken the pectoralis major muscles, pulling and stretching severely to accommodate the implants, and resulting in constant pain.
+A recent New York Times Article discusses a novel Breast Reconstruction technique that involves placing the implants on top of the muscle, instead of under it.
+In the article, the patient’s plastic surgeon told her he would “create a little pocket” behind her chest muscle, where the implant would be placed.
+Unfortunately, this surgeon failed to mention to the patient that this type of procedure may weaken the pectoralis major muscles, pulling and stretching severely to accommodate the implants and resulting in constant pain.

-The plastic and reconstructive surgeons at the Plastic Surgery Center have seen great success with over the muscle breast implants and have performed revision surgery for those reconstruction patients who were uncomfortable from under the muscle procedures.
+The plastic and reconstructive surgeons at the Plastic Surgery Center have seen great success with over-the-muscle breast implants and have performed revision surgery for those reconstruction patients who were uncomfortable from under the muscle procedures.

 His colleague, Dr. Russell Ashinoff, agrees: